rtkwlf/cookbook-simple-iptables/README.md

     -A INPUT --jump ACCEPT -m conntrack --ctstate ESTABLISHED,RELATED -A INPUT --jump ACCEPT --proto icmp
     -A INPUT --jump REJECT --reject-with icmp-host-prohibited

+By default rules are added to the chain, which specified as Resource name or chain attribute.
+Jump to this chain adds to chain, which specified in direction attribute.
+This jump look like this:

+    -A INPUT -j our_chain
+If you need jump with rule, you may use jump_rule attribute.
+Example:

+    simple_iptables_rule "our_chain" do
+      rule "-p tcp --dport 80"
+      jump_rule "-p tcp"
+      jump "ACCEPT"
+    end

+This would generate the rules:

+    -A INPUT -p tcp -m tcp -j our_chain
+    -A our_chain -p tcp -m tcp --dport 80 -j ACCEPT

 `simple_iptables_policy` Resource